All correspondence for Chorus Angelorum should go to:

 7809 Shadyvilla Ln, Houston, TX 77055

-Dr. Hyeok Lee, Interim Director of Chorus Angelorum
+Dr. Hyeok Lee, Assistant Director of Chorus Angelorum

 A South Korean conductor, Hyeok Lee received his bachelor of music degree in composition from Chong-Sin University in Seoul, Korea, and two master of music degrees in the United States: composition from the Southwestern Baptist Theological Seminary in Fort Worth, Texas, and choral conducting from the Moores School of Music at the University of Houston.
 In May 2014, he completed his doctoral study in choral conducting at the MSM.
 Dr. Lee currently serves as interim choirmaster of Our Lady of Walsingham Catholic Church.
 He also recently served as assistant director of the Houston Symphony Chorus and graduate assistant of various undergraduate choirs at UH including the award-wining MSM Concert Chorale under the direction of Dr. Betsy Cook Weber.
 Dr. Lee has transcribed and modern-premiered several church cantatas of Friedrich Wilhelm Zachow and researched the performance practice of Zachow's cantata oeuvre (F. W. Zachow's Thirty-Three Extant Church Cantatas: an Examination of Pitch Standard Issues, Choir and Orchestra Size, and Continuo Group Constitution) under the guidance of Dr. Matthew Dirst.

 Dr. Jeong-Suk Bae, Organist/Rehearsal Accompanist of Chorus Angelorum